CodePex Logo

 Unified Governing Documents Notice

-All users, subscribers, and institutional clients of CodePex Technologies Private Limited (“CodePex”) are hereby advised and reminded that the Terms and Conditions of Usage, Privacy Policy, Refund Policy, Free Trial Policy, Disclaimer, and any other supplemental, referenced, or mutually executed legal agreements, policies, or documents (collectively referred to as the “Governing Documents”) are to be read, construed, interpreted, and applied together as a single, integrated, and cohesive set of binding agreements.
+All users, subscribers, and institutional clients of CodePex Technologies Private Limited (“CodePex”) are hereby advised and reminded that the FAQs, Terms and Conditions of Usage, Privacy Policy, Refund Policy, Free Trial Policy, Disclaimer, and any other supplemental, referenced, or mutually executed legal agreements, policies, or documents (collectively referred to as the “Governing Documents”) are to be read, construed, interpreted, and applied together as a single, integrated, and cohesive set of binding agreements.
 Your continued use, access, or engagement with any part of www.codepex.com or CodePex ERP (Education Resource Platform), its related services, or any other products, features, or functionalities provided by CodePex constitutes your explicit acknowledgment, acceptance, and agreement to be bound by all of the Governing Documents collectively and simultaneously.
 Each of these documents is intended to complement, reinforce, and support the others.
 No single document shall operate independently or in isolation to determine your rights, obligations, responsibilities, or liabilities.
 Institutional clients, administrators, educators, and individual users are therefore strongly encouraged and required to carefully review, fully understand, and acknowledge the entirety of all Governing Documents before accessing, using, or otherwise interacting with the CodePex ERP or any affiliated services.
 For the purposes of legal enforceability and practical interpretation, the online version of each Governing Document, as published on www.codepex.com, shall prevail over any physically signed, executed, or mutually agreed-upon copies of the same or related documents.
 The online versions shall constitute the authoritative and controlling version, and any omissions, inconsistencies, or discrepancies in signed or agreed documents shall be resolved in favor of the latest online version.
 This ensures that CodePex and its clients are governed by the most current and authoritative terms at all times.
 By proceeding to access or utilize the CodePex website, ERP platform, or related products and services, you expressly confirm that you have read, comprehended, and accepted the entirety of these Governing Documents as a unified legal framework.
 Accordingly, your rights, responsibilities, and obligations as a user or client of CodePex shall be interpreted and determined in light of all such documents collectively, with no presumption that any one document supersedes or excludes the others.

 1. Introduction and Acceptance